-The PgCert (60 credits) Sustainable Food and Natural Resources exit award is achieved via completion of the 30-credit introductory core module 7501CATSCI and the two 15-credit modules, Food Production and Consumption (7503CATSCI) and The Science of Sustainable Food Production (7510CATSCI).
+The PgCert (60 credits) Sustainability and Behavioural Change exit award is achieved via completion of the 30-credit introductory core module and two of the three core 15-credit modules, 'Theoretical approaches to transformational social change' (7512CATSCI), 'Communicating Transformational social change' (7515CATSCI) or 'Introduction to the politics and economics of the environment (7502CATSCI).

 Modules are delivered each month and last for 8 weeks.
 The starting month for each module is indicated in Table 2.
-Each eight-week module is divided into activities (Table 3), beginning with a one-week residential block for those able to study onsite, and a week where distance learners can either join any live lectures from the site or listen to the lecture recordings later, and use any additional time for reading of preparatory material for the distance learners.
+Each eight-week module is divided into activities (Table 3), beginning with a one-week residential module for those able to study onsite, and a week where distance learners can either join any live lectures from the site or listen to the lecture recordings and use any additional time for reading of preparatory material for the distance learners.
 Distance learning students then join online seminars in the weeks following the on-site teaching.